Post GCSE Options

 Finishing GCSEs is a huge moment.
 If you're trying to figure out the ideal 'next step' for you - start off by having a good think.
 Consider what you are good at, what you enjoy and where you see yourself in the future.

 If you know what you want to do then great; go get it!
 If you aren't sure, or can't decide between a couple of options, think about the skills that overlap and how you are most likely to gain and develop them.
+In England you have to stay in education or training until you’re 18.
+In Scotland, Wales and Northern Ireland it’s 16.

-Are A Levels a good idea?
+Are A levels a good idea?

 If you want to go to university, the most usual route is to take A levels.
 Doing AS and A levels will improve your skills, make you more attractive to employers and give you the chance to learn more about the subjects you enjoy most.
 You're treated more like an adult than when you're at school, too.
+Most people choose to study three to four AS levels, and then take two or three onto A level but your teachers will help you decide what’s right for you.

 What about the Diploma?

-The Diploma combines study with practical experience.
+The Diploma, or HND, combines study with practical experience.
 Lessons are work-relevant and interactive, and all Diploma students get to do at least 10 days work experience.
 For example, you would take part in workshops and projects, like putting together a magazine or developing a business plan.
 Although Diplomas relate to a particular subject or sector, such as Engineering, you will continue to study core subjects like English, Maths and IT.
 You can take a Diploma at 14 or 16 years old.

 I want to start earning some cash